yurigushiken/ier_analysis-2/README.md

 ## Scientific Motivation

-*The following is adapted from Dr. Peter Gordon's project proposal for this research.*
+*The following 'scientific motivation' text is adapted from Dr. Peter Gordon's project proposal for this research.*

 ### The Origins of Language